spider-rs/spider-clients/README.md

 Integrate Spider effortlessly into your Javascript projects.
 Visit our [Javascript client library directory](./javascript/) to explore how you can utilize Spider in Node.js or browser environments.
 Enhance your web scraping capabilities, improve data collection strategies, and unlock new possibilities with our cutting-edge technology.

+## Rust (WIP)

+Integrate Spider effortlessly into your Rust projects.
+Visit our [Rust client library directory](./rust/) to explore how you can utilize Spider in your applications.
+Enhance your web scraping capabilities, improve data collection strategies, and unlock new possibilities with our cutting-edge technology.

 ---

 ### Features